We have all been to that lawn that is covered in green and thick, and you wonder how is it that a lawn could be so healthy and green?

 This spike aerator has 40-inch working width to cover a large area with each pass.
 The ten 8-inch diameter spikes wheels penetrate up to 2 inches deep in the ground.

-This helps loosens soil and promote plant growth.
+This helps loosen soil and promote plant growth.
 The durable steel tray allows an additional 70 lbs of weight to improve the penetration.

 The spike aerator helps you to get through the hard-packed ground so that you can lay down some new grass seed in the spring.
 The universal hitch pin design arrangement makes it easy to attach to lawnmowers and ATVs.